subaquatic-pierre/pwa-pipeline/README.md

 ### You should already have following (if not follow the how to's):

 - Route 53 Hosted Domain
-- SSL Certificate ARN (AWS Certificate Manager)
+- :rotating_light: SSL Certificate ARN (AWS Certificate Manager) :rotating_light: Certificate must be in the _US East (N. Virginia)us-east-1_ region
 - GitHub OAuth Token

 #### [How to's](#how-to)